Arriving Spring/Summer 2021

 Fat bikes are off-road bikes that feature wider tires, traditional mountain bike geometry, and durable components so that you can have fun on the trails (or in the woods or on the beach) all year long.
 If you're looking for a four-season freedom machine that lets you ride outside no matter what the weather or terrain, a fat bike is the perfect bike for you.

 Bigger wheels & Tires

 Enjoy superior traction with big, fat tires.
 These bikes are typically equipped with 4.8 inch or 3.8 wide tires, and are designed to support lower pressure (10 to 3 psi.) for better surface contact.
 What that means for you is unparalleled traction and stability in soft, sketchy terrain such as snow, sand, mud, and loose gravel.
-That is why we've selected TREK fat bikes.
-Their 27.5" wheels with 4.8 tires make the tire patch longer for more surface to keep you rolling on top of the snow with less effort.
+Lowering pressure allows better grip on softer surfaces.
+High pressures reduce the pull on handlebars when there is a lower pressure tire and higher pressure surface.

 The conditions that a fat bike can handle aren't the only thing that makes this bike category so versatile.
 Fat bikes come in a variety of frame materials, include carbon fiber and aluminum with a range of component groups and one with a suspension fork.
 Explore our selection online and visit us today to find the fat bike that's right for you.

-Pictured: Farley 9.8, size medium in stock.
+Pictured: Farley 9.6, size medium and large in stock.
 Sold out everywhere.

 Handle Anything, Anywhere